cryptoz0ne/clibsy/README.md

 ### NPM

-The NPM commands cover a couple standard calls `start` and `test`.
+The NPM commands cover a couple standard commands `start` and `test`.

 #### Start

-To start the sever, run the following command:
+To start the server, run the following command:

 ```
 npm start